AdilVK007/AdilVK007/README.md

 - 🤝 Looking for help with: Tailwind CSS and JavaScript.

-- 💬 Ask me about: Python, JavaScript, and web development.
+- 💬 Ask me about: Python, JavaScript, and WEB Development.

 <!--- - ♥️ Seeking: Internships or trainee roles in Python, JavaScript, HTML, and CSS. -->